tayoso2/best-ml-practices/README.md

 <u>Applications</u>

-- You **should use it** when you ultimately **care about ranking predictions** and not necessarily about outputting well-calibrated probabilities (read this [article by Jason Brownlee](https://machinelearningmastery.com/calibrated-classification-model-in-scikit-learn/) if you want to learn about probability calibration).
 - You **should not use it** when your **data is heavily imbalanced**.
 It was discussed extensively in this [article by Takaya Saito and Marc Rehmsmeier](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4349800/).
 The intuition is the following: false positive rate for highly imbalanced datasets is pulled down due to a large number of true negatives.
 - You **should use it when you care equally about positive and negative classes**.
 It naturally extends the imbalanced data discussion from the last section.
-If we care about true negatives as much as we care about true positives then it totally makes sense to use ROC AUC.[4]
+If we care about true negatives as much as we care about true positives then it totally makes sense to use ROC AUC.
+- You **should use it** when you ultimately **care about ranking predictions** and not necessarily about outputting well-calibrated probabilities (read this [article by Jason Brownlee](https://machinelearningmastery.com/calibrated-classification-model-in-scikit-learn/) if you want to learn about probability calibration).
+[4]